OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/09-logging-monitoring.md

 #### 3. Monitoring

 1. Effective monitoring and alerting should be established to detect and respond to suspicious activities quickly
-2. Account for attack patterns that bypass standard lockouts, like using the same passwords against multiple user accounts while rotating IP addresses
+2. Account for attack patterns that bypass standard lockouts, such as using the same passwords against multiple user accounts while rotating IP addresses

 #### References